 Shorter Trips vs week-long 9 days trips over 2 weekends

-Many trips were 4 Nights 5 Days which means we had to take 3 days off from work even when the kids had a random holiday off, they weren’t working holidays.
+Many trips our first year were 4 Nights 5 Days which means we had to take 3 days off from work even when the kids had a random holiday off, they weren’t working holidays.
 For two 5-day trips, we used 6 days off, when we could have taken a week and had 9 days over 2 weekends and only used 5 days.
 We could have stayed a week at Atlantis utilizing both our 4nt free stay and used 5 days off from work vs 3 days off from work for half the time.
-But we didn’t want to spend a week there we wanted to visit other islands.
+But we didn’t want to spend a week there we wanted to visit other islands and travel to other destinations.
+But if you take this idea you can always plan multiple destinations over a 9 day period to save on time off.

 Balancing Big Trips that Require More Planning Vs smaller trips that require less.